rclone/rclone/docs/content/donate.md

 # {{< icon "fa fa-heart heart" >}} Donations to the rclone project

-Rclone is a free open source project with thousands of contributions from volunteers all round the world and I would like to thank all of you for donating your time to the project.
+Rclone is a free open-source project with thousands of contributions from volunteers all round the world and I would like to thank all of you for donating your time to the project.